sh377c0d3/Payloads/README.md

 ### This Repository is created by collecting Payloads from various popular and well known sources.

+*Disclaimer: Use These payloads at your own risk!*

 This Respository is still growing, If you want to contribute please feel free to help.

 Note: Before firing/executing any Payloads while Pentesting, Go through the exploit/Payload source once !!!